No, love and narcissism are quite frankly incompatible

 Editor’s opinion: Change isn’t an option here

 Our personality traits form an essential part of our identities and cannot be changed.
 No matter how hard we work in particular on our flaws and weaknesses, we’ll never be able to completely change them, because that’s who we are.
 The only thing we can really do is mask them, but placing a band-aid over a wound isn’t what heals it, and that’s what masking our traits can be likened to.
 If you believe you are with someone who presents the traits mentioned above, you need to think seriously about your future and what you want for yourself.
-As for the narcissists out there, you need to stay true to yourselves and avoid becoming romantically involved with other people in order to spare them the heartbreak.
+As for the narcissists out there, you need to stay true to yourself and avoid becoming romantically involved with other people in order to spare them the heartbreak.

 More interesting content: